AlexThomas2027/my_first_repo/README.md

-# Dice Betting Game
+Dice Betting Game

-## Overview

-This project implements a dice betting game in Python.

-The player places a bet, the dice are rolled, and payouts are determined based on the result and a configurable rig rule.
-The design uses higher-order functions to allow different rig behaviors without modifying the core game logic.

-## Files

-- main.py
-  Contains the core game logic and game flow.

-- TestSuiteForMainGame.py
-  Contains the full unit test suite for the project.
+This project is a dice betting game written in Python.
+The player places bets on the outcome of two six-sided dice.
+The game supports several types of bets including betting on the total of the dice, whether the result is odd or even, and whether the total is high or low.

+Payouts are calculated using probability-based formulas rather than hard-coded values.
+The program also includes rig functions that can modify dice outcomes for testing purposes.

-## How to Run the Game
+How to Run the Game

-Run:
+Open a terminal, navigate to the project folder, and run:

-    python main.py
+python3 main.py

-## How to Run the Tests
+How to Run the Test Suite

-Run:
+The project includes an automated test suite that verifies the correctness of the probability calculations, betting logic, and rig behavior.

+To run the tests:

-    python TestSuiteForMainGame.py
+python3 TestSuiteForMainGame.py

-## Design Notes

-The rig rule is implemented using a higher-order function.
-This means a function is passed into the game logic to determine payout behavior rather than hard-coding specific conditions.
-This makes the system flexible and easy to extend.